Running Nextcloud as a Podman Container on Rocky Linux¶

 And last but not least, create the bash script to build your image on command:

-The code you'll want:
+The code you will want:

 #!/bin/bash clear buildah rmi `buildah images -q db-tools` ; buildah bud --no-cache -t db-tools . ; buildah images -a